sonrabakarim/barlkk/_posts/2015-05-28-how-to-create-a-hotcast.md

 # Less talk, more do

 Okay, you’re eager to get started.
 Here’s how to make this work.
 You’ll need a few things to do this, most of which you probably have lying around the house.
-The others you can be cheaply bought at the store or online.
+The others can be cheaply bought at the store or online.

 ## Requirements